 Mean score of companies in the Beverage Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Anora Group Plc reported total carbon emissions of approximately 516,987,000 kg CO2e.
-This includes 1,441,000 kg CO2e from Scope 1 emissions, 8,483,000 kg CO2e from Scope 2 emissions (location-based), and a significant 503,440,000 kg CO2e from Scope 3 emissions, which primarily stem from purchased goods and services.
-Anora has set ambitious climate commitments, aiming for carbon-neutral operations at its Koskenkorva Distillery by 2026 and across all its operations by 2030, without relying on carbon compensation.
-The company has also committed to reducing absolute Scope 1 and 2 greenhouse gas emissions by 42% by 2030 from a 2021 baseline.
-Furthermore, Anora plans to achieve a 90% reduction in these emissions by 2050.
-For Scope 3 emissions, Anora aims to reduce absolute emissions from purchased goods and services, as well as upstream and downstream transportation and distribution, by 42% by 2030, with a long-term target of a 90% reduction by 2050.
-Additionally, the company is committed to reducing its Scope 1 and 3 emissions related to land and forest use by 30.3% by 2030 and 72% by 2050, respectively.
-Anora's headquarters is located in Finland (FI), and the company is actively working towards achieving net-zero greenhouse gas emissions across its entire value chain by 2050.
+This includes 1,528,000 kg CO2e from Scope 1 emissions, 12,018,000 kg CO2e from Scope 2 emissions (market-based), and a significant 512,039,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (443,447,000 kg CO2e) and upstream transportation and distribution (26,291,000 kg CO2e).
+Anora has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 emissions by 42% by 2030 from a 2021 baseline.
+Additionally, they plan to achieve a 90% reduction in these emissions by 2050.
+For Scope 3 emissions, Anora commits to a 42% reduction by 2030 and a 90% reduction by 2050, specifically targeting emissions from purchased goods and services, as well as upstream and downstream transportation and distribution.
+Furthermore, Anora has pledged to reduce absolute Scope 1 and 3 emissions related to land and forest use by 30.3% by 2030.
+They are also working towards carbon-neutral operations at their Koskenkorva Distillery by 2026 and across all operations by 2030, without relying on carbon compensations.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Anora's commitment to achieving net-zero greenhouse gas emissions across its value chain by 2050.
+The data reported is sourced directly from Anora Group Oyj, with no cascaded data from parent organizations.

 Access structured emissions data, company-specific emission factors, and source documents